Best Bike Lock of 2026: Strong and Practical

 Best Chain Lock For Stationary Security and Ebikes: Hiplok DXXL

-Weighing 13.46 lb (6.11 kg), which is around the same as 16.5 cans of Coke, it’s not really portable!
-This is a lock that usually stays wherever you lock your bike all day or overnight.
-Although you could definitely take it out on an ebike.
+This is a lock that you leave wherever you secure your bike throughout the day or overnight.
+Although you could take it out on an ebike, I suppose.

 The chain is 59" (150 cm) long and uses a noose-style design to maximize its locking reach, with the u-lock extending that further.
 And when paired with a wall or floor anchor like the Hiplok ANKR [Amazon], it’s a very practical way to protect your bike at home.

-So if you're looking for a high security chain lock for your bike shed or other bike storage solution, then this is a fantastic, albeit pricey choice.
+So if you're looking for a high-security chain lock for your bike shed or other bike storage solution, then this is a fantastic, albeit pricey choice.
 See how it compares to other chain locks here.

 Folding Locks

 Folding locks are made up of a series of metal plates linked together by rivets.
-They fold down into a tight package for carrying around, and then unfold out to make a flexible shape that fastens around your bike.
+They fold down into a tight package for carrying around and then unfold out to make a flexible shape that fastens around your bike.

-Chain locks: pros and cons | |
+Chain locks: pros and cons

 They're generally a little bit heavier than u-locks that offer similar levels of security.
-But their length and flexibility give you more options than a standard sized u-lock when you’re looking for somewhere to lock your bike.
+But their length and flexibility give you more options than a standard-sized u-lock when you’re looking for somewhere to lock your bike.

 And the best thing about them is the way they fold down to make a very compact package that’s super easy to transport.

-The carrying holster can either Velcro around your frame, or even better, screw into your bottle holder holes.
-And because the lock is so compact, it won’t work loose, swing about or generally interfere with your ride in the way that u-locks sometimes do.
+The carrying holster can either Velcro around your frame or, even better, screw into your bottle holder holes.
+And because the lock is so compact, it won’t work loose, swing about, or generally interfere with your ride in the way that u-locks sometimes do.

 Folding locks are really compact and easy to transport!

-I don’t think it’s quite as easy to secure your bike with a folding lock as a u-lock or chain.
+I don’t think it’s quite as easy to secure your bike with a folding lock as with a u-lock or chain.
 Unfolding them and then getting them around your bike and the object you’re securing it to can sometimes be a bit of a pain.

-And because of their comparatively complex build, I have some doubts about how well they’ll continue to perform after a thief has tried (and failed) to defeat them.
+And because of their comparatively complex build, I always have some doubts about how well they’ll continue to perform after a thief has tried (and failed) to defeat them.

-But if you’re fed up with under performing u-lock frame mounts and the limited places you can use u-locks, folding locks are a fantastic alternative.
+But if you’re fed up with underperforming u-lock frame mounts and the limited places you can use u-locks, folding locks are a fantastic alternative.

 Cable locks (are rubbish!)